Jamesits/pilot/README.md

 ## Introduction

-Pilot is a frontend of GoBGP.
-Any device in your LAN can visit Pilot's web interface to easily select their own VRF.
+Pilot is the SDN controller for your home.
+Once Pilot is set up, any device in your LAN can visit Pilot's web interface to easily select their own VRF.

 ![Pilot web interface screenshot](assets/pilot-webui.png)

 ## Requirements

 Server running Pilot:
-* Python 3.7 or later
+* Python 3.7 or later (if you don't use the Docker image)
+* GoBGP with gRPC enabled (if you don't use the Docker image)
-* LAN devices should not go through SNAT/masquerade to access the server
+* LAN devices should not go through SNAT/masquerade to access the server (for proper IP address detection)

 Gateway router:
 * Has VRF-Lite capability